exercism/julia/concepts/linear-algebra/about.md

 If we visualize the vector as an arrow, with its tail at the origin, the 2-norm is the _length_ of the arrow.

 Any p-norm can be calculated by providing `p` as the 2nd argument.
-The 1-norm is sometimes useful: it is simply the sum of the entries (so very quick and easy to calculate).
+The 1-norm is sometimes useful: it is simply the sum of the absolute values of the entries (so very quick and easy to calculate).

 ```julia-repl
 # defaults to the 2-norm